Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 - Preparation, package and handling of undelegated work

 ## How
-- Structure and membership of Board of Directors/[[Mission Circle]]

 	- Articulating a revised Mission and Aim for the organization
-	- Developing a detailed description of the roles and the domain of the [[Mission Circle]]

 	- Inform and provide inputs to operations and culture

 ## What
+- Structure and membership of Board of Directors/[[Mission Circle]]
+- Developing a detailed description of the roles and the domain of the [[Mission Circle]]
+- Developing a detailed description regarding other domains
 - The creation of departmental sub-circles and assinage of roles through governance meetings based on Sociocratic practices.
 - Notion based project management; tasks and epics.